Online Safety

 - robust e-safety policies and procedures, IT infrastructure and support and regular reviewing of our online safety provision.

-- Online Safety 2023
+Useful Online Safety Videos

 Please watch the below video of five simple tips for managing media devices for children of ages 3-8 years old